Nexfinity/CakeyBot-Wiki/feature/achievements.md

 <image src="/colors.jpg" width="600px" alt="Colors">

 ## Icons
-We currently support the full set of font awesome pro icons that you can select for your banners (currently limited to solid style).
+We currently support the full set of Font Awesome Pro icons that you can select for your banners (currently limited to solid style).
 You can select any RGB color to be applied to the icon as well.

 # Types of Achievements
 ## Progression-Based Achievements